unoanirban/gesture_controlled_robot_arm/README.md

 ```

 ## Rviz Configuration
-Open a new and run:
+Open a new terminal and run:

 ```bash
 rviz2